canimus/alphareader/README.md

 [![canimus](https://circleci.com/gh/canimus/alphareader.svg?style=svg)](https://circleci.com/gh/canimus/alphareader)

-After several attempts to try the `csv` package or `pandas` for reading large files with custome delimiters, I ended up writting a little program that does the job without complaints.
+After several attempts to try the `csv` package or `pandas` for reading large files with custom delimiters, I ended up writting a little program that does the job without complaints.

 __AlphaReader__ is a high performant, pure python, 15-line of code library, that reads chunks of bytes from your files, and retrieve line by line, the content of it.